XavierAgostino/XavierAgostino/README.md

 # 👋 Hey, I'm Xavier Agostino

-CS student at Harvard, D1 football player, and I build things that combine sports and software.
+CS student at Harvard, D1 football player, and I build things that solve real problems.

-I'm into AI-powered apps, sports analytics, algorithm visualizations, and anything tech-related.
-Previously worked on rental property management tools and educational software that actually makes sense.

-When I'm not coding or on the field, I'm probably playing chess or binging some soapy TV Dramas.
+I'm into sports analytics, algorithm visualization, AI-powered apps, and data pipelines.
+Previously worked on rental property platforms and educational tools.
+When I'm not coding or on the field, I'm probably playing chess or binging soapy TV dramas.

 ## Tech I Use